 Microprose is a name commonly associated with in-depth simulation games that have a surprising touch of realism without sacrificing playability.
 Darklands takes that philosophy and applies it to a low-fantasy RPG set in a meticulous recreation of medieval Germany in the 15th century.
 But does their keen eye for detail and realism pay off in the realm of role-playing games, or is Darklands a game crushed by its own ambition?

 Microprose is another company name well-known to computer gaming enthusiasts - it was the original development house of one Sid Meier, who would bring us beloved games like Pirates! and of course the Civilization series, which were highly regarded in their time and continue to be hugely popular even today.
 But even without factoring him into the equation, they gave quite a few other beloved franchises life - from business management/tactical alien combat game X-COM: UFO Defense to the 4X classics Master of Orion and Master of Magic.
 All hugely influential games in their time whose legacy lasts to present day.

 One of their titles that slipped by relatively unnoticed was Darklands, which was a little surprising considering what it promised - an immersive, open-ended role-playing experience set in a relatively realistic facsimile of medieval Germany whilst it was part of the Holy Roman Empire.
 Its world map was surprisingly period-accurate, having numerous real-life towns and landmarks in place, and it goes to great lengths to use era-appropriate German terms like "schulz" (town leader) and "fraubritter" (robber baron).
 The game exhumed an arbitrary "levels and experience points" system in favor of having to actually train up your skills through use - something pretty uncommon at the time.
-It even touted such in its tagline - "in medieval Germany, reality is more horrifying than fantasy".
+It even touted its surprising approach to realism in its tagline - "in medieval Germany, reality is more horrifying than fantasy".
 But what led it to being overlooked by so many RPG enthusiasts?
 Well, that's a bit of a complex topic.